 A signature can be verified by anyone because the sender's public key is common knowledge and is typically included in the digital signature format.
 This method does not retain the secrecy of the message; for the message to be secret, it must also be encrypted.

-The .NET Framework provides the following classes that implement digital signature algorithms:
+.NET provides the following classes that implement digital signature algorithms:

 Hash algorithms map binary values of an arbitrary length to smaller binary values of a fixed length, known as hash values.
 A hash value is a numerical representation of a piece of data.
 If you hash a paragraph of plaintext and change even one letter of the paragraph, a subsequent hash will produce a different value.
 If the hash is cryptographically strong, its value will change significantly.
 For example, if a single bit of a message is changed, a strong hash function may produce an output that differs by 50 percent.
 Many input values may hash to the same output value.
 However, it is computationally infeasible to find two distinct inputs that hash to the same value.